sahithyandev/s2/src/content/docs/theory-of-electricity/01-introduction.md

 reduced dynamic range, reduced headroom, increases noise when amplified and causes problems with DC-coupled circuits.

+- Dynamic Range: Refers to the ratio between the largest and smallest signal levels it can handle effectively.
+Expressed in decibels (dB).

+- Headroom: Difference between the nominal operating level of a system and its maximum level before distortion occurs.
+It provides a safety margin to accommodate unexpected peaks in the signal without causing clipping or distortion.
+Adequate headroom ensures the integrity of the signal during amplification or processing.

+- Nominal Operating Level: Refers to the standard or reference level at which a system is designed to operate optimally.

+- Noise: Refers to any unwanted electrical signals or disturbances that interfere with the desired signal.
+It can be from thermal noise, electromagnetic interference, or circuit imperfections.
+Reduces the clarity and quality of the signal.

 ### Moving iron instrument

 Can be identified by AC symbol.
 Measures the rms value of the signal.